After The Procedure

 How should I prepare for recovery after the procedure?

 Initially, your child’s mouth will be numb at the site of the procedure.
 This will last for approximately 2- 4 hours.
 Please prepare to ease your child’s discomfort by having pain medication on hand.
 Stay ahead of pain for the first day, using Tylenol and/or Arnica (and Ibuprofen for children older than 6 months of age) as needed.

-We recommend having at least 2 of the 3 medications as above, on hand so that you are already prepared on procedure day!
+We recommend having at least 2 of the 3 medications on hand so that you are already prepared on procedure day!

 If you have traveled a distance of a couple of hours, please consider bringing Tylenol or Ibuprofen (depending on what is appropriate for your child) so that you can give a first dose before traveling home.